9.30am

 Contact Us:

-Vicar: Our newly-appointed Lay Minister in Charge, Sue Brown, begins her part-time ministry with us in mid-February 2024.
-She will be based in the parish office, in the church hall at the end of Ngaio Street.
-Phone the office on 04 562 6268 or email her at sue@stalbanschurch.nz if you would like to get in touch with her.
+Vicar: Our newly-appointed Minister-in-Charge, Sue Brown is based in the parish office, in the church hall at the end of Ngaio Street on Monday’s and Wednesday’s.
+Pop in, phone the office on 04 562 6269 or email sue@stalbanschurch.nz if you would like to get in touch with her.

 Facebook Posts